ashishtrivedi16/DSA/README.md

-# Contains implementation of DS and various operations on them in C
+# Contains implementation of various data structures and operations on them in C which I did during my DSA course